Bringing Vintage Aircraft to Life since 2010

 14th July 1940

-In response to Luftwaffe Red Cross aircraft shadowing British convoys, the Royal Air Force issue a communique stating that Luftwaffe Red Cross aircraft engaged in operations other than search and rescue were doing so at their own risk.
+In response to Luftwaffe Red Cross aircraft shadowing British convoys, the RAF issue a communique stating that Luftwaffe Red Cross aircraft engaged in operations other than search and rescue were doing so at their own risk.

-The BBC Home Service broadcasts a report by Charles Gardner on an air battle near Dover which includes Hurricane Mk Is of No. 615 Squadron and Junkers Ju 87s.
+The BBC Home Service broadcasts a report by Charles Gardner on an air battle near Dover which includes Hurricanes of No. 615 Squadron and Ju 87s.

 Winston Churchill addresses the nation: